| Friday 27 September

 well as a motivational and safe tool around which construct a

+relationship.
 In the first stage the goal was to observe whether the computer fostered

 greater social engagement: child involved in more and longer interactions,